Rule 7. Eat when hungry

 How to follow the rule?
 Ideas and tips

 False hunger.
-Differ true physiological hunger from false hunger.
-False hunger can be associated with stress, fatigue, lack of sleep, negative emotions, and many other non-nutritional aspects.
+Understand the difference between true physiological hunger and false hunger.
+False hunger can be associated with stress, fatigue, lack of sleep, negative emotions, and other non-nutritional aspects.
 Stress makes ghrelin rise.
-Food in this case makes you stout and does not help in solving the emotional problem but often just makes it worse.
+Food in this case makes you gain weight and does not help solve any emotional problems but often worsens things.

 Lack of exercise.
-Constant sitting (even in a comfortable or ergonomic chair) negatively affects the level of stress and impairs the metabolism.
-Prolonged sitting and lack of movement exacerbate hunger, and even little activity (standing up, walking, climbing stairs) contributes to better control of hunger.
+Constant sitting increases stress and impairs metabolism even in a comfortable or ergonomic chair.
+Prolonged sitting and a lack of movement exacerbate hunger.
+Even a little activity like standing up, walking, and climbing stairs contribute to better control of hunger.
 Take short breaks more often and move!

 Dehydration.
-We often take thirst for hunger.
-It is enough to drink just a sip of water to understand the difference (see the chapter "Water balance", "Sodium-potassium balance").
+We often confuse thirst with hunger.
+It is enough to drink just a sip of water to understand the difference (see the chapter “Water balance”, “Sodium-potassium balance”).

-BREAK: Sleep deficiency, poor sleep lead to a decrease in the satiety hormone leptin and to an increase in the hunger hormone ghrelin.
-The lack of sleep of one hour can lead to 250 kcal overeating the next day.
+Sleep deficiency and poor sleep lead to a decrease in the satiety hormone leptin and an increase in the hunger hormone ghrelin.
+The lack of sleep for one hour can lead to an increase of 250 kcal the next day.
 The less you sleep the more you will eat the next day.
-Therefore, sleep well; quality sleep is an important step towards controlling hunger!
+Therefore, quality sleep is an important step toward controlling hunger!

 Substances that prevent satiation.
 Many substances can stimulate overeating and prevent satiation.
 These include salt (sodium), flavor enhancers, flavorings, sweeteners, sugar, and substances produced during smoking and frying (see Rule 17).
 Excess sodium stimulates appetite and overeating.
-Reduce the amount of salt and you will eat less, you will even need less water.
-The common calorie-free flavorings stimulate hunger and can make you eat 10% more than you would eat without them.
-The prolonged usage of sweeteners increase hunger, cravings for sweets, and reduce satiety.
-Refuse to use them regularly.
-The combination of fat and sugar destroys satiety most effectively and whets appetite.
+Reduce the amount of salt and you will eat less; you will even need less water.
+The common calorie-free flavorings stimulate hunger and can make you eat 10 percent more than you would eat without them.
+The prolonged usage of sweeteners increases hunger, and cravings for sweets and reduces satiety.
+Avoid eating them regularly.
+The combination of fat and sugar destroys satiety most effectively and whets the appetite.

 Spice.
-Bitter, spicy, and sour taste as well as spicy seasonings can dull appetite and contribute to better satiation.
-Spices also contain a lot of biologically active substances and a negligible amount of calories.
+Bitter, spicy, and sour tastes and spicy seasonings can dull the appetite and contribute to better satiation.
+Spices also contain many biologically active substances and a negligible number of calories.
 Therefore, adding spices and seasonings is an important element of a healthy diet.
-Spices improve satiation in different ways: more stimulation, more bitter taste, the enhanced bile secretion, better motility, and more conscious sensory contact with food.
+Spices improve satiation in different ways: more stimulation, more bitter taste, enhanced bile secretion, better motility, and more conscious sensory contact with food.
 On average, a person eats 200 kcal less if food is spiced.

 Fiber and greens.
-Fiber (especially soluble) is an essential component that provides long-term satiation and some very useful properties.
-Greens, vegetables, and algae contain most fiber.
-Use fiber not in the form of powder but as a part of whole foods, and achieve its largest variety - this is useful for the microflora.
-Greens contain a number of biologically active substances that support satiety.
+Fiber, especially soluble, is an essential component that provides long-term satiation and useful properties.
+Greens, vegetables, and algae contain mostly fiber.
+Use fiber not in powder but as part of whole foods and eat a wide range of fiber — this is useful for the microflora.
+Greens contain several biologically active substances that support satiety.

 Respect food.
-The more you know about the food and the more you are sure that it will saturate you, the longer you can keep satiety.
+The more you know about food and are sure that it will saturate you, the longer you can keep satiety.

 Protein.
 Protein is a great nutrient that provides long-lasting satiety.
-Therefore, eat protein first in the meal and add it to control satiety.
+Therefore, eat protein as part of your main meal and add it to control satiety.

 Fats.
 Fats help satiety by increasing cholecystokinin production.
-But the problem for people who lose weight is the high calorie content of fats.
-Consuming fats either with proteins (in fish or meat) or in salads with greens and vegetables you will do it in the optimal way.
+The problem for people who want to lose weight is the high-calorie content of fats.
+The optimal way to consume fats will be either with proteins, like in fish or meat, or salads with greens and vegetables.

-I cannot distinguish the type of hunger.
-Use a simple working solution: if you cannot understand whether you are experiencing emotional or physiological hunger, then do not eat.
-If not sure, don't eat!
+Difficulty distinguishing the type of hunger.
+Use a simple working solution: if you cannot understand whether you are experiencing emotional or physiological hunger, do not eat.
+If in doubt, don’t eat!

-BREAK: Spices contain a lot of biologically active substances and a negligible amount of calories.
+Spices contain many biologically active substances and a negligible number of calories.
 On average, a person eats 200 kcal less if food is spiced.

 Create abundance.
-The fact of abundance in everything - from gratitude to people around us, to food, to ourselves; to a sufficient variety of products and satisfaction with life - all this contributes to greater satiety and reduces hunger.
+Abundance is everything, from gratitude to people around us, food, ourselves, various products, and satisfaction with life.
+All these contribute to greater satiety and reduce hunger.
 Seek pleasure and satisfaction in food, saturating not only your body but also your mind.

-Do not go shopping when hungry.
-Studies show that hungry people tend to buy more high-calorie and less healthy foods.
-When you buy or order the delivery online, add healthy food products to your shopping lists.
+Only go shopping when not hungry.
+Studies show that hungry people buy more high-calorie and less healthy foods.
+Add healthy food products to your shopping lists when you buy or order delivery online.